 |Vitamin C||5 mg|

-How Will Gordon Ramsay’s Holiday Stuffing Look and Taste?
+How Will Gordon Ramsay Holiday Stuffing Look And Taste Like?

 - 1 Yellow Onion (finely chopped)